Pioreactor/docs.pioreactor/developer-guide/05-Storage/01-data-stores.md

 2. we shouldn't store information in MQTT that is "machine-specific",
 3. we shouldn't use MQTT as a source of truth.

-We sometimes fail at the above, but these are seen as tech-debt pieces and may be addressed in future versions.

 #### Serialization of MQTT messages

-Every 5 minutes (set by the MQTT configuration file), MQTT will serialize its _retained_ messages to disk.
+Every 25 minutes (set by the MQTT configuration file), MQTT will serialize its _retained_ messages to disk.